Interfacelab/ilab-docs/README.md

 #####Standalone
 If you are writing plugin documentation, setting this flag to true will make your plugin documentation a top level menu item instead of being grouped in the *Plugin Docs* admin menus.
 You shouldn't do this unless your plugin is a *must use* OR a major plugin with a lot of documentation.

+Documentation for themes are always standalone top-level menu items.

 ####Table of Contents
 The table of contents is the complete list of all of the pages in your documentation.
 Each element has a `title` attribute which is the title to display in the table of contents listing, and a `src` attribute which is the relative path to the markdown file (sans the markdown extension).